Zorro Episode Descriptions

 Airdate: 12/12/57.
 Guest Cast: Britt Lomond (Capitan Monastario), Frank Yaconelli (Pancho), Nick Moro (Pepe).
 Directed by: Norman Foster.
 Teleplay by: Antony Ellis.

-The normally easy duty of raising the flag turns into a problem for Sergeant Garcia when he discovers that Zorro has substituted a flag with a large "Z" for the fort's flag and the flagpole has been greased to prevent the soldiers from removing it.
+The normally easy duty of raising the cuartel's flag turns into a problem for Sergeant Garcia when he discovers that Zorro has substituted a flag with a large "Z" for the army's flag.
+To make matters worse the flagpole has been greased to prevent the soldiers from removing it.
 Monastario publicly reprimands Garcia and then realizes he can profit from the situation by secretly ordering the sergeant to pretend he was thrown out of the service in disgrace.
 This, he hopes, will make the people of the village take Garcia into their confidence and thus unwittingly betray Zorro.

-Monastario has also sentenced two peons to hard labor in the tar pits to punish their obvious enjoyment of the flagpole incident, and Zorro decides to end this cruelty by tricking Monastario with Garcia's unknowing help.
+Monastario has also sentenced two peons to hard labor in the tar pits to punish their obvious enjoyment of the flagpole incident, and Zorro decides to end this cruelty by tricking Monastario with Garcia's unknowing assistance.
 He accepts the sergeant's offer of help and tells him they will meet outside town, knowing that Monastario and the lancers will follow.
-Zorro then rides to the tar pits and frees the peons.
-He orders their guards to march into the tar, then tricks Monastario into chasing him back to the tar pits.
-There, the hapless commandante and his men end up like the guards, deep in tar.
+He sends them off on a long ride into the mountains, then rides to the tar pits, where he forces a lancer to load tar to help the peons.
+His work isn't done, though, as he tricks Monastario into chasing him back to the tar pits.
+There, the hapless commandante and his men end up deep in the tar.

 Airdate: 12/19/57.
 Guest Cast: Britt Lomond (Capitan Monastario), Romney Brent (Padre Felipe), Tony Russo (Carlos Martinez), Elvera Corona (Pilar Fuentes).
 Directed by: Norman Foster.
 Teleplay by: Norman Foster.

-Two men's jealousy over a barroom dancer becomes a central point in Monastario's latest plot to discredit Zorro when he arrests Carlos Martinez for killing a man in a sword fight.
+Two men's jealousy over a barroom dancer becomes a central point in Monastario's latest plot to discredit Zorro.
+A new arrival in town, Carlos Martinez, kills a man during a duel over a dancer in the tavern.
 The commandante realizes that Martinez bears a strong resemblance to Zorro, so he offers the prisoner his freedom in exchange for his impersonating Zorro.
 The offer is gladly accepted, for the alternative is death.

 Monastario puts his plan into motion by inviting all of the landowners to a party and arranging for the fake Zorro to rob the guests at swordpoint.
 Diego is suspicious of the invitation, which is out of character for the commandante, and he attends the party suspecting just such a plot.
 When the substitute Zorro begins his robbery, he's thwarted by the real outlaw in a confusing battle between two apparently identical foes.
 Zorro's superior fighting skills enable him to best his opponent, and the landowners demand that Monastario put Martinez back in prison to stand trial.

-The capitan has another scheme to discredit Zorro by using Martinez, and he fakes the prisoner's death and buries a coffin full of rocks in his place.
+With Martinez in jail for the botched robbery, the capitan has another scheme to discredit Zorro and fakes the prisoner's death, burying a coffin full of rocks in his place.
 This will allow the fake Zorro to rob the villagers and then vanish, finally discrediting the masked rider.

-That night, Martinez steals a jeweled crown from the church.
+That night, Martinez steals a jeweled crown from the mission.
 Martinez slashes a bold "Z" across the altar to frame Zorro for the crime, and while fleeing, kills an Indian who saw the crime.
 Monastario's plan appears to be working, for the people begin to turn against Zorro, believing their former hero to be a villain.
+Even Padre Felipe is convinced that Zorro was behind the theft and murder.

-Even Diego is confused, for he, too, believes Martinez to be dead.
-In an attempt to find the impostor, he visits the tavern.
-There, he secretly tosses a small ruby at the feet of a dancer, followed by other gems which could have come from the stolen crown but are actually Diego's possessions.
-The resulting confusion upsets the watching commandante, for he suspects Martinez of having broken his promise to stay in hiding.
+Diego is confused, for he, too, believes Martinez to be dead.
+In an attempt to find the new impostor, he visits the tavern.
+There, he secretly tosses a fake ruby at the feet of a dancer, followed by other gems which could have come from the stolen crown but are actually Diego's possessions.
+The resulting confusion upsets the commandante, for he suspects Martinez of having broken his promise to stay in hiding.

 Desperate to hide the true conditions of his regime, Monastario orders all of the prisoners except Diego freed and that free wine be served at the tavern.
 The peasants are ordered to line the streets and welcome the Viceroy, who is surprised at this reception.
 He tells Monastario that he has heard rumors of unrest and cruelty, but he's delighted to see they are untrue.
 A smiling Monastario thanks the Viceroy for his confidence and promises another surprise - the arrest of Zorro.

 Disgraced before the Viceroy, Monastario attempts to prove that Diego is really Zorro by forcing him into a duel.
 Diego's childish efforts at defense convince the Viceroy that Monastario is wrong, and he orders the fight stopped.
-Monastario's downfall is assured when Zorro suddenly rides into the plaza and tosses the Viceroy a message that reveals the true conditions of the commandante's regime.
-The Viceroy orders Monastario and his henchman, Pina, arrested and places Garcia temporarily in charge.
+Monastario's downfall is assured when Zorro suddenly rides into the plaza seemingly proving that Diego is innocent of the crimes Monastario has charged him with.
+The Viceroy orders Monastario and his henchman, Piņa, arrested and places Garcia temporarily in charge.

 Airdates: 1/09/58, 7/10/58.
 Guest Cast: Vinton Hayworth (Magistrado Carlos Galindo), Myrna Fahey (Maria Crespo), Robin Hughes (Esteban Rojas), Jack Elam (Gomez), Peter Daymond (Capitan Melindez), Charles Stevens (Josofat).
 Directed by: Robert Stevenson.
 Teleplay by: Lowell S. Hawley.